manninenaj/HALO_lidar_toolbox/README.md

 # HALO_lidar_toolbox
 HALO Streamline Photonics Doppler lidar data postprocessing toolbox

+Please note that this toolbox is still in its development phase and errors mights pop up.
+You are more than welcome to suggest changes or additions in to the toolbox!

 ----
 ### Sequence for processing HALO Doppler lidar data by using this toolbox:
 1) halo_config.txt